amperka/Octofet/API.md

 ## `class Octofet`

+Uses: class Spi2Parallel

 Create an object of type `Octofet` to communicate with a particular [Octofet board](https://my.amperka.com/modules/octofet).

+The one board Octofet includes of 8 power switchers.
+Take the names of the synonyms: `pin` is a one power switch and `port` is one a device board Octofet.

 ### `Octofet(uint8_t pinCS, uint8_t devicesCount = 1)`